aisingapore/TagUI/README.md

-wait|optional time in seconds (default is 5)|wait for some time check|condition to check **&#124;** text if true **&#124;** text if false|check condition and print result frame|frame name **&#124;** subframe name if any|next step in frame/subframe api|full url (including parameters) of api call|make api call and print response
+wait|optional time in seconds (default is 5)|wait for some time check|condition to check **&#124;** text if true **&#124;** text if false|check condition and print result frame|frame name **&#124;** subframe name if any|next step in frame/subframe api|full url (including parameters) of api call|call api and print response

 ### CONDITIONS
 - Conditions can be expressed in natural language (brackets optional) or JavaScript